RudrakshChugh/CAMPUS-MATE/features.md

 ## 🎓 Final Summary

-**HostelHub+ isn't just an app — it's your personalized academic buddy, your digital planner, your note vault, your help desk, and your community — all in one smart, AI-powered platform.**
+**CampusMate isn't just an app — it's your personalized academic buddy, your digital planner, your note vault, your help desk, and your community — all in one smart, AI-powered platform.**